-Many systems integrators have product MDM programs that serve as part of their larger implementations.
+Many systems integrators have product master data management programs that serve as part of their larger implementations.
 If you have the budget, this is a great option.
 At the very least, you can connect with one or more as part of the discovery process.
 Since these integrators treat data as an asset that drives performance, they’ll have experience and knowledge on how to capture, clean, organize and integrate data so it can be easily retrieved and analyzed by business users.

 Sales, marketing and engineering each have different needs.
 The first thing you should do is interview people from relevant lines of business.
 This will help you understand their challenges, allowing you to gather and document them for analysis.
 Then, educate your team on the daily work, processes, roles, goals and objectives of each department.
 For instance, understand the product lifecycle, from ideation to design and build; document all of the steps associated with a new launch, including the coordinated functions of the web, advertising, print and more; look at the different systems that collect data and observe how data is managed in each system.

-MDM Strategy - step 4.
-Create the business case
+Step 4: Create the business case

-MDM Strategy - step 6.
-Request a proof of concept
+Step 6: Request a proof of concept

 The proof of concept gives you the best approach to ensure vendors can meet your needs according to your business objectives.
 It allows you to test the strategies you’ll create, then reassess and refine the program scope.
 As part of the proof of concept, you can define and test what data elements to include and build consistent definitions and map out related processes.
 Use a proof of concept to check what you’ve outlined and to begin building a targeted pilot.
 Otherwise, you could enter into an enterprise-wide project that’s too ambitious at the outset and could easily fail later.
-You’ll want to test and see exactly how your proposed MDM solution serves as the core component to manage, centralize, organize, categorize, localize, synchronize and enrich data according to your pre-established business rules.
+You’ll want to test and see exactly how your proposed master data management solution serves as the core component to manage, centralize, organize, categorize, localize, synchronize and enrich data according to your pre-established business rules.